sdcityrobotics/zoidberg/docs/controller.rst

 ``usermod -a -G plugdev newuser``

-Then, this `hidapi-udev`_ rule is added to the udev rules directory:
+Then, this `hidapi-udev`_ rule is added to the udev rules directory.
+The file is included in the fish_hawk source in the udev folder:

 ``/etc/udev/rules.d``